Harnessing the Power of Networking as a Therapist

 Provide Endorsements To Build Trust and Illustrate Expertise

 Mutual endorsements from other professionals and former clients can be very powerful.
-In providing endorsements for people that you really trust and respect, the more likely they are to reciprocate in return.
-These endorsements demonstrate that you’re a trusted authority with expertise.
+When you endorse other people, they're more likely to reciprocate.
+These endorsements show that you're a trusted authority with expertise.

-By showing your respect to others in your network, you’ll stand out as someone who is professionally engaged and well connected, which is what more and more people are looking for in medical and mental health establishments.
+You'll stand out as someone who is engaging and connected in your network if you show your respect to others.
+This is what more and more people are looking for in mental health establishments.

 Send a Note Demonstrating Your Thanks